 This page flags up STS-related issues that puzzle or concern me.
-I add to its contents from time to time.
+It isn't a blog, but I add to its contents from time to time.

 Thinking in-between about nature

 The term ziran is used in Chinese medicine to translate the 'out there' nature of biomedicine, but also to describe non-binary propensities and flows.
 This suggests that thinking in-between with ziran might offer a non-essentialising way of understanding Western 'nature' and its 'nature/culture' divide.
 The art would be to create situated methods that knowingly lay between subjects, objects and circumstances, and worked with appearances rather than 'things out there'.
 These are the topics of Knowing Between: